 Under S.C.
 Code § 56-5-2930, individuals commit a DUI offense when they drive under the influence of alcohol or drugs that materially and appreciably impair their driving abilities.

 This offense does not require any specific blood alcohol concentration (BAC) measurement to prove.
 Instead, if there is probable cause to believe that drivers are substantially impaired, they can face DUI charges.
 There does not need to be a blood, breath, or urine test showing a BAC below the standard maximum limit for law enforcement authorities to charge drivers with a DUI.

-On the other hand, if drivers have a BAC of .08 percent or higher, they commit the related but separate criminal offense of driving with an unlawful blood alcohol concentration, also known as a DUAC.
+If drivers have a BAC of .08 percent or higher, they commit the related but separate criminal offense of driving with an unlawful blood alcohol concentration, also known as a DUAC.
 Any blood, breath, or urine tests indicating results of .08 percent or higher can result in automatic DUAC charges under S.C.
 Code § 56-5-2933, even if law enforcement officials see no evidence of impairment.
 The BAC measurement alleviates the need to present any evidence that the driver was driving erratically or appearing to be intoxicated.